dtao/PhilosopherDeveloper/source/posts/2021-03-08-what-causes-burnout.md

 *The team is feeling burnt out.
-What can we do to help them recover?* The proposed answers tend to fall into a few predictable categories: games or other social activities, encouraging team members to take time off from work, and gifts.
+What can we do to help them recover?* The proposed answers tend to fall into a few predictable categories: games or other social activities, encouraging team members to take time off from work, and gifts (like one of those "I survived &lt;insert nightmarish project&gt;" T-shirts).

 All of these proposed answers for addressing burnout are good things.
 I like social activities!
 I like for people to take time off from work!
 I like giving gifts!
 However:

 1. These tactics are all reactive, not proactive
-2. These tactics are also often ineffective
+2. These tactics are not guaranteed to be effective

 Something most of us don't spend enough time thinking about is how to _prevent_ burnout.
 We tend to take it for granted that if people are working too much and not getting enough breaks, burnout is inevitable.
 And I'm sure there is some truth to this.
-But the way I think of burnout highlights some key variables in this formula that I believe we should be focusing on more.
+But the way I think of burnout highlights a couple of key variables in this formula that I believe deserve more attention.

 # Running on empty